 - Inadequate community consultation (There have been multiple petitions, rallies and opposing submissions on the development, but locals have been ignored.
 The developer has refused to hold proper consultation listening sessions, instead opting for “drop-in sessions” to tell the community about their plans.)

 - Dodgy donations (The developer, Walker Corp, has made significant donations to both Labor and LNP that coincide with milestones in the approval process.
 For example, Walker donated $25,000 to the Federal Liberal Party one month before lodging its first Federal referral for the project.
 Then, a month after the Federal Environment Department said it intended to advise the Minister that the Toondah plan was "clearly unacceptable", Walker donated a further $200,000.
 After this, the Minister moved the project to the next stage of assessment.)

 - Secret development agreement (The Queensland Planning Minister, Redland City Council and Walker Corp have signed a confidential project development agreement for the proposal.
 Local community group Redlands2030 submitted a Right to Information application to Council to release the agreement, but they refused.
 Following appeals, the Office of the Information Commissioner said the agreement should be released.
 The developer and the Minister then appealed this decision, and the State government is now spending taxpayer money in court to keep the Toondah agreement secret.)

-- development of a new ferry terminal (in public hands, not private) with no link to new residential buildings
+- We fully support the development of a new ferry terminal (in public hands, not private) but with any necessary link to new residential buildings

-- modernisation of tourist facilities as part of the ferry terminal
+- We support the modernisation of tourist facilities as part of the ferry terminal.

-- no encroachment on G.J.
-Walter Park and its associated wetlands
+- We do not support any encroachment on G.J.
+Walter Park and its associated wetlands.